Write 30 Poems in 30 Days 4-Week Online Workshop with Sarah Carson, Starts Monday, January 1st, 2024

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

-Celebrate and energize your writing practice in the new year with a 30-day poetry-writing adventure led by Sarah Carson, whose poetry has appeared in Diagram, Guernica, The Missouri Review, and more.
-Sarah is the author of three full-length collections of poetry, including How to Baptize a Child in Flint, Michigan, forthcoming from Persea Books in November 2022.
+Celebrate and energize your writing practice with a 30-day poetry-writing adventure led by Sarah Carson, whose poetry has appeared in Diagram, Guernica, The Missouri Review, and more.
+Sarah is the author of three full-length poetry collections, including How to Baptize a Child in Flint, Michigan.

-Each day we will celebrate poetry with a short reading and writing prompt.
-By the end of the month, you’ll have 30 new drafts and an appreciation for poetry’s many styles and forms.
+Each day we will celebrate poetry by reading and writing in a different poetic form.
+By the end of the month, you’ll have 30 new drafts and an appreciation for poetry’s many styles and iterations.

 If a poem a day sounds overwhelming, don’t worry.
 Each day’s prompts will be short.
 Our goal will be to generate rough drafts.
 Messy, imaginative, care-free work is encouraged.